mirkomarras/kgglm/README.md

 paper, we introduce KGGLM, a decoder-only Transformer model designed for generalizable knowledge representation learning to support recommendation.
-The model is trained on generic paths sampled from the knowledge graph to capture foundational pat- terns, and then fine-tuned on paths specific of the downstream step (knowledge completion and path reasoning in our case).
-Experi- ments on ML1M and LFM1M show that KGGLM beats twenty-two baselines in effectiveness under both knowledge completion and recommendation.*
+The model is trained on generic paths sampled from the knowledge graph to capture foundational patterns, and then fine-tuned on paths specific of the downstream step
+(knowledge completion and path reasoning in our case).
+Experiments on ML1M and LFM1M show that KGGLM beats twenty-two baselines in effectiveness under both knowledge completion and recommendation.*
 # Paper